I am a PhD candidate at the Hertie School and a Research Associate at the Hertie School Centre for Sustainability.

 in History and English from the University of Oxford and a Master of Public Policy with Distinction from the Hertie School.

 My research examines the politics of climate change in high-income democracies.
-I am focused on the political barriers to (and enablers of) ambitious climate policy action, including the role of party politics, institutions, compensation, and public opinion.
+I focus on political barriers to (and enablers of) ambitious climate policy action, including the role of party politics, institutions, compensation, and public opinion.

 I employ both quantitative and qualitative empirical methods.